Evacuation of La Romana's division: Escape

 By this time La Romana had 8,000 Spanish soldiers assembled on Funen.
-The badly outnumbered Danish contingent at Odense prudently left them alone.
+The badly outnumbered Danish contingent at Odense did not engage La Romana's force.
 Keats seized some 57 small craft from within the harbour of Nyborg and embarked the Spanish troops.
 As they headed for open waters they were joined by the boats carrying the regiments from Aarhus under the protection of the brig Snipe.
 Between 9 and 11 August, the troops on Funen sailed across to Langeland where the 1st of Catalonia had overpowered the Danish garrison.

-La Romana's 9,000 Spanish troops waited on Langeland until 21 August.
+La Romana's 9,000 Spanish troops waited at Langeland until 21 August.
 By then gunfire could be heard as the French advanced from the west.
 It was no longer prudent to wait for the promised transports and Keats directed the troops be reembarked on the ships he had to hand, including the small vessels seized from Nyborg and some more he had cut from passing convoys for the purpose.
-By 23 August the convoy was on its way to Gothenburg, Sweden and shortly had the good fortune to be met by victuallers sent from England.
+By 23 August the convoy was on its way to Gothenburg, Sweden, and shortly had the good fortune to be met by victuallers sent from England.

-In time the promised convoy of some thirty five transports arrived and on 9 September troops were reembarked for the journey to return to their homeland.
+In time the promised convoy of some thirty-five transports arrived and on 9 September troops were reembarked for the journey to return to their homeland.
 The squadron sailed to Santander where they deposited La Romana's troops by 11 October.
 The foot soldiers immediately prepared to fight while the cavalrymen marched to Extremadura, where they were to collect horses.

 Aftermath

 When the troops arrived at Santander, La Romana formed the infantry into the 5th Division of the Army of Galicia and placed the Conde de San Roman in command.
 The division was ordered to join Joaquín Blake's army but only the 1st of Catalonia with 1,066 men arrived in time to participate in the Battle of Zornoza on 31 October 1808.
 The 5th Division formed the army's rear guard during the subsequent retreat.
 The French pursuit was so aggressive that San Roman reported to his army commander that he was about to be cut off, so Blake offered battle on 10 November.
 In the two-day Battle of Espinosa de los Monteros the 5,294-strong division repulsed several French attacks on the first day and suffered about 1,000 casualties including San Roman.
 A month later, the 5th Division still counted 3,953 bayonets.

-The soldiers from the regiments that failed to escape Napoleon's clutches were employed in the French invasion of Russia and fought at the Battle of Borodino on 7 September 1812.
+The soldiers from the regiments that were not successfully evacuated were employed in the French invasion of Russia and fought at the Battle of Borodino on 7 September 1812.
 The 2nd and 3rd Battalions of the Joseph Napoleon Regiment formed part of Louis Friant's 2nd Division of the I Corps while the 1st and 4th Battalions fought with Jean-Baptiste Broussier's 14th Division of the IV Corps.
 As many as 4,000 Spaniards were captured during the retreat from Russia and were handed over to the British Royal Navy at Kronstadt for repatriation to Spain.